M4RFY/mrf_hookers/README.md

 # Mrf-Hookers
-* ESX to QBCore Converted by me.
+* Compatible with QBCore Framework
 * Preview [https://youtu.be/XhoWGgdGgrk](https://youtu.be/XhoWGgdGgrk).

 # Dependencies